Unaccompanied Minors and Children Flying Alone

 - Additional Unaccompanied Minor Info for Travel to Hawaii: Flights between the U.S. Mainland and Hawaii are subject to specific procedures for transportation of animals and plants, inspection of checked and carryon baggage, and State of Hawaii documentation requirements.
 The parent/guardian of an Unaccompanied Minor (UM) or Young Traveler (YT) must complete the Plants and Animals Declaration Form at the departure gate prior to the UM or YT boarding the aircraft.
 Once completed, the form will be placed in the front pocket of the UM lanyard or retained by the YT until it is collected during the flight prior to landing, as applicable.

-Only service dogs assisting Customers with disabilities and emotional support dogs and cats are permitted to travel with Customers.
-No other service animals or emotional support animals are permitted on flights between the U.S. mainland and Hawaii.
+Only trained service dogs assisting Customers with disabilities are permitted to travel with Customers.
+No other animals are permitted on flights between the U.S. mainland and Hawaii.
 Southwest Airlines does not transport pets to or from Hawaii.
 For more information about travel to/from Hawaii, please visit our dedicated Hawaii travel page.

 - A parent or guardian must escort an Unaccompanied Minor to the departure gate 45 minutes before scheduled departure and must remain in the gate area until the flight is in the air.